SynthSeg: Segmentation of brain MRI scans of any contrast and resolution without retraining: Experiments and Results

-Importantly, SynthSeg outperforms the tested domain adaptation strategies (TTA, SIFA) for all contrasts and resolutions, even though these were retrained on each target domain.
-We note that fine-tuning the TTA framework makes it more robust than supervised methods for intra-modality applications (noticeably higher third-quartiles), but its results can substantially fluctuate for larger domain gaps (e.g., on FSM-DBS, FLAIR, and CT).
-This is partly corrected by SIFA (improvement of 16.41mm in SD95 for CT), albeit some abrupt variations (e.g., MSp-PD).
-In contrast, SAMSEG yields much more constant results across MR contrasts at \SI{1}{\milli\meter^3} resolution (average Dice score of 0.83).
-However, it shows a considerable drop in accuracy when tested on LR scans: Dice scores decrease to 0.71 on the \SI{3}{\milli\meter} CT dataset (4 points below SynthSeg), and to 0.64 on the \SI{5}{\milli\meter} FLAIR dataset (14 points below SynthSeg).
+Although the tested domain adaptation approaches (TTA, SIFA) considerably increase the generalisation of supervised networks, they are still outperformed by SynthSeg for all contrasts and resolutions.
+This is a remarkable result since, as opposed to domain adaptation strategies, SynthSeg does not require any retraining.
+We note that fine-tuning the TTA framework makes it more robust than supervised methods for intra-modality applications (noticeably higher lower-quartiles), but its results can substantially fluctuate for larger domain gaps (e.g., on FSM-DBS, FLAIR, and CT).
+This is partly corrected by SIFA (improvement of 14.92mm in SD95 for CT), which is better suited for larger domain gaps~\citep{karani_test-time_2021}, albeit some abrupt variations (e.g., MSp-PD).
+In comparison, SAMSEG yields much more constant results across MR contrasts at \SI{1}{\milli\meter} resolution (average Dice score of 0.83).
+However, because it does not model PV, its accuracy greatly declines at low resolution: Dice scores decrease to 0.71 on the \SI{3}{\milli\meter} CT dataset (5 points below SynthSeg), and to 0.64 on the \SI{5}{\milli\meter} FLAIR dataset (14 points below SynthSeg).

-To further validate the flexibility of the proposed approach to different resolutions, we test SynthSeg on all artificially downsampled data (Table~\ref{tab:datasets}), and we compare it against T1 baselines retrained for each target resolution, as well as SAMSEG.
+To further validate the flexibility of the proposed approach to different resolutions, we test SynthSeg on all artificially downsampled data (Table~\ref{tab:datasets}), and we compare it against T1 baselines retrained at each resolution, as well as SAMSEG.
 The results show that SynthSeg maintains a very good accuracy for all tested resolutions (Figure~\ref{fig:exp1_resolutions}).
-Despite the considerable loss of information at LR, SynthSeg only loses 3.9 Dice points between \SI{1}{\milli\meter} and \SI{7}{\milli\meter} slice spacing on average, mainly due to thin structures like the cortex (Figure~\ref{fig:ex_res}).
-Meanwhile, SAMSEG degrades faster with decreasing resolution, and loses 7.6 Dice points across the same range.
-As before, the T1 baselines obtain outstanding results on scans similar to their training data, but generalise poorly to unseen domains (i.e., FSM-T1 and MSp-T1), where SynthSeg is clearly superior.
-Moreover, the gap between them on the training data progressively narrows with decreasing resolution, until it almost disappears at \SI{7}{\milli\meter}.
+Despite the considerable loss of information at LR and heavy PV effects, SynthSeg only loses 3.8 Dice points between \SI{1}{\milli\meter} and \SI{7}{\milli\meter} slice spacing on average, mainly due to thin structures like the cortex (Figure~\ref{fig:ex_res}).
+Meanwhile, SAMSEG is strongly affected by PV, and loses 7.6 Dice points across the same range.
+As before, the T1 baselines obtain remarkable results on scans similar to their training data, but generalise poorly to unseen domains (i.e., FSM-T1 and MSp-T1), where SynthSeg is clearly superior.
+Moreover, the gap between them on the training data progressively narrows with decreasing resolution, until it almost vanishes at \SI{7}{\milli\meter}, thus making SynthSeg particularly useful for LR scans.